 Dedicated BEV Platform

 Daimler is developing the EQS SUV on a dedicated electric skateboard architecture called Electric Vehicle Architecture or just EVA in short that debuts on the EQS sedan.
-This platform allows “exceptionally quiet ride”, and presumably also a clever interior packaging for more space in dimensions similar to or smaller than an equivalent combustion engine model.
+This platform allows an “exceptionally quiet ride” and clever interior packaging for more space in dimensions similar to or smaller than an equivalent combustion engine model.

 Range & output

-Daimler has confirmed that the motors of EVA platform can generate up to 500 kW or 670 horsepower, drawing power from a battery pack with energy storage capacity of up to 107.8 kWh (net).
+Daimler has confirmed that the motors of the EVA platform can generate up to 500 kW or 670 horsepower, drawing power from a battery pack with an energy storage capacity of up to 107.8 kWh (net/usable).
 As it is the flagship car, expect the Mercedes EQS SUV to boast the best possible figures.
-The EQS sedan will come in 245-385 kW (328-516 hp) power variants and have a restricted limited top speed of up to 210 km/h (130 mph).
+The EQS sedan will come in 245-385 kW (328-516 hp) power variants and have a restricted, limited top speed of up to 210 km/h (130 mph).

-The Mercedes EQS range is 770 km or 478 miles as per the WLTP test cycle.
+The maximum possible Mercedes EQS range is 770 km or 478 miles per the WLTP test cycle.
 In the Mercedes EQS SUV, it should be possible to travel non-stop from Munich to Berlin or from LA to San Francisco.
-The EPA-estimated range would lower than the WLTP range.
-The SUV, due to the taller and wider body, won’t be as slippery as the sedan, which is now the most aerodynamic car in series production (0.20 Cd).
+Due to the taller and wider body, the SUV won’t be as slippery as the sedan, which is now the most aerodynamic car in series production (0.20 Cd).
 The maximum range of the Mercedes EQS SUV could be around 650 km (404 miles) as per the WLTP test cycle.

 According to a report from jesmb.de, the Mercedes EQS SUV’s maximum permissible trailer load will be 1,800 kg (3,968 pounds).
 It states that the sedan features rear-axle steering in two variants: 4.5° and 10°.
 As the platform is shared, the Mercedes EQS SUV would have rear-axle steering, perhaps in the same maximum angle options.